 When Breanna Reish decided to buy a home, she didn’t have a lot of extra cash on hand, so she looked at foreclosures.
 She found an older home that had been virtually stripped to the bone, but that didn’t deter her.

-“You name it, [the previous owners] took it,” says Reish, owner and financial planner of Wealth of Confidence in Riverside, California, who bought her home in 2009.
-“We were left with a shell of a home that needed a ton of work, but we were able to lower the asking price down $27,000 and the bank also put in $18,000 worth of repairs in order for us to qualify for a loan.”
+“We were left with a shell of a home that needed a ton of work, but we were able to lower the asking price down to $27,000 and the bank also put in $18,000 worth of repairs in order for us to qualify for a loan,” says Reish, owner and financial planner of Wealth Confidence in Riverside, California, who bought her home in 2009.

 “We paid so little compared to what we would pay to live anywhere else,” she says, adding that the home has since appreciated in value — an added bonus.

-Buying and renovating an existing older home that needs substantial work isn’t for the faint of heart.
+Buying a fixer-upper isn’t for the faint of heart.
 A fixer-upper can come with a host of obstacles, both financial and logistical, but the rewards can outweigh those challenges.
 Here are tips and considerations to make.

 5 tips for buying a fixer-upper